-A purpose-built framework to map each guideline according to treatment setting and target population, and modified version of the Appraisal of Guidelines for Research and Evaluation (AGREE) instrument were developed by NCETA to assess the guidelines for concordance with contemporary standards for clinical guidelines.
+From this, NCETA developed a purpose-built framework to map each guideline according to treatment setting and target population; and a modified version of the Appraisal of Guidelines for Research and Evaluation (AGREE) instrument.
+This will help to assess the guidelines for concordance with contemporary standards.

-The audit found that most guidelines were useful resources with valuable clinical utility that serve the needs of a wide range of treatment settings and population groups, nevertheless there were gaps and limitations in the current guidelines.
+The audit found that most guidelines had valuable clinical utility serving the needs of a wide range of treatment settings and population groups.
+Nevertheless, there were gaps and limitations in the current guidelines, including:

-This examination of methamphetamine-related clinical guidelines is intended to support the National Ice Action Strategy by identifying gaps in resources to support the AOD workforce, how these gaps could be addressed and where further research may be required to support future guideline development.
+This examination of methamphetamine-related clinical guidelines is intended to support the National Ice Action Strategy.
+It identifies gaps in resources to support the AOD workforce, addresses how these gaps could be dealt with, and where further research may be required to support future guideline development.